I have no data to back this up but my gut is that Google is now our most used dictionary.

 Now that’s a definition you can sink your teeth into.
 Learn from.

 Can you really do justice to a complex concept like strategy with the short definition Google offers?

 What does this have to do with marketing and ideation?

 We all use words every day in business, whether we think of ourselves as marketers or not.
 And those words contain our ideas.
 That’s why Harry Mintzberg created his own definition of strategy (as I have myself, for digital strategy).
 In “A Technique for Getting Ideas”, James Webb Young puts it best:

 Thus, words being symbols of ideas, we can collect ideas by collecting words.

 That’s why marketing copy loves statements like, “There’s a lot of confusion about what the term ______ means.
-People think it means ____, but actually think it mean ____”.
+People think it means ____, but actually think it means ____”.

-Sometimes this is done to to try to “own” a definitions of business terminology.
+Sometimes this is done to try to “own” definitions of business terminology.
 The way that Joe Pulizzi tries to own the definition of content marketing.

 That’s a good marketing strategy in and of itself.
 But you really can’t do that because there’s never just one definition of any given term.
 Consult the OED: If a word doesn’t have more than one shade of meaning, no one actually uses it.